trisbee/policies/tickets/en_terms.md

 time, shall inform the Buyers on how and on which date their right to a refund of the paid ticket price is to be settled.
-In this case, the parties are obliged to agree at the termination of the contract on the specific manner in which the Buyers\' right to a refund of the ticket price will be settled.
+In this case, the parties are obliged to agree at the termination of the contract on the specific manner in which the Buyer's right to a refund of the ticket price will be settled.
 If the Parties fail to do so, the Promoter shall be fully responsible to the Buyers for settlement of all claims.